miker704/Strife/patches.md

       - Addressed said issue by comparing member ids properly, prior to this the algorthim was comparing member data as a whole against their id which was not intended.

-    - Addressed an Issue With Blocking Users: a user that was blocked by some other user where able to send friend requests to them.
+    - Addressed an Issue With Blocking Users: a user that was blocked by some other user where able to send friend requests to them hence undoing the    block between the users.
      - This was do to an issue of how blocked users where implemented typically any relationship between users are created with and referenced via a pair of records, blocked users only generated one record for the user that created a block, the reason for this was that the blocked user was able to remove the block by visiting the blocked users page. creating the record for the user that created the block only allows them to view